go-lang-plugin-org/go-lang-idea-plugin/README.md

 the main things we want to fix are:

 + [ ] fix default imports of packages where the last part of the import path differs from the package name
++ [x] remove dependency on environment variables and use IDEA configured paths only
 + [ ] add a supported alpha/beta channel so we don't have to push people to dropbox
+    + [x] build the app to support custom channels
+    + [x] wait for JetBrains to fix the issue with saving custom channels (fixed in IDEA 14 RC2)
+    + [ ] define a way to build releases that can be automatically upgraded by IDEA
+    + [ ] define an official URL for the alpha / beta channels
 + [ ] improve the documentation of what the plugin can/can't do
     + [ ] improve the usage docs for what it can do
 + [ ] various type inference fixes